Skip to Content

 Tower of London

-The Tower of London is both a Royal Palace and a Fortress.
 It was even a prison that held such notable figures as Anne Boylen and Sir Walter Raleigh.

 There is so much to see here that you will want to spend a few hours checking it out.
-Here are 10 Things to See at the Tower of London.

 British Museum

-This FREE museum is one of the best in all of Europe and while you could easily spend the day and not even touch the surface, you are going to have to restrain yourself to a few hours if you want to be able to do other things during your day in the city.
+You are going to have to restrain yourself to a few hours if you want to be able to do other things during your day in the city.

 Take in a West End Theater Show in London